cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/flash_eval/README.md

 pip install .
 ```

-To execute the module run the indicator to generate data files ,
+To execute the module run the indicator to generate data files and then run
-then run a module to put them in the correct dataframe, and finally then run
-the flagging system , as follows:
+the flash system , as follows:

 ```
 env/bin/python -m delphi_INDICATORNAME